UTNkar/documentation/content/applications/drupal7.md

 - `drush core-status`, shows the core status and locational settings.
 - `drush up`, update drupal core and modules (including database).

+{{% notice info %}}

+Your working directory needs to be within your drupal installation to execute any drush commands.
+This is the `public/` folder for our installations.

+{{% /notice %}}

 Drush will automatically make backups of the code before installing the new versions.